The Super Nintendo Entertainment

 seller.
 Another Konami classic.

-Mario Kart, one of the best games ever made.
+Super Mario Kart, one of the best games ever made.
 Mode 7 courses and

 superb handling make this a joy to play.
 Also another Gameboy update

-available but no feather powerup :-(
+available but no feather power-up :-(

-when released the SNES version of Street Fighter Two was very close
+Street Fighter II was very close